Transcript: Fawning over Flora

 Obesity is so rare among those eating plant-based diets.
 Nutrition researchers have been desperate to uncover their secret.
 Yes, they tend to eat fewer calories—but not that many fewer.

-In the past I’ve gone through a couple of theories that have emerged: Maybe it’s because of people eating plant strong diets express more of the fat shoveling enzyme inside the power plants inside the mitochondria within their cells.
-Maybe it is because they grow different populations of good bacteria in their gut.
-Maybe it is because they are avoiding the obesigenic endocrine-disrupting industrial pollutants in the meat supply.
-An obesity causing virus in poultry may even be contributing.
+In the past, I’ve gone through a couple of theories that have emerged.
+Maybe it’s because people eating plant-strong diets express more of the fat-shoveling enzyme inside the power plants inside the mitochondria within their cells.
+Maybe it’s because they grow different populations of good bacteria in their gut.
+Maybe it’s because they’re avoiding the obesigenic, endocrine-disrupting industrial pollutants in the meat supply.
+An obesity-causing virus in poultry may even be contributing.
 We’re still not sure, but the theories keep coming.

 What does propionate do?
-Well, it inhibits cholesterol synthesis and it has a hypophagic effect meaning it helps us eat less.
-Apparently it does this by slowing down the rate at which our food empties from our stomachs thereby making us feel fuller, longer.
-Propionate may be able to regulate food intake or the generation of new fat cells, resulting in an overall anti-obesity effect.
-One of the many ways fiber containing foods—meaning whole plant foods can help us control our weight.
+Well, it inhibits cholesterol synthesis; that’s nice.
+It also appears to have a hypophagic effect—meaning it helps us eat less.
+Apparently, by slowing down the rate at which our food empties from our stomachs, thereby making us feel fuller, longer.
+Propionate may either regulate food intake, or the generation of new fat cells, resulting in an overall anti-obesity effect.
+One of the many ways fiber-containing foods—meaning whole plant foods—can help us control our weight.